AvdLee/AppUpdately/README.md

 # AppUpdately

-Fetch the update available status for iOS or macOS apps based on the bundle identifier.
+Fetch the update status for a given app bundle identifier, without the need of any remote configuration.
+Simply provide your app's bundle identifier and compare the resulting update status.